| ISRAEL'SEXPIRED

 count, the fate of the wounded is unclear.
 There are hardly any.
 Mr. Dabrowski says the

 Red Crescent may have located "one or two, but I can't even say that for sure."
+Some may have died for lack of treatment,

 especially because Israel barred or inhibited aid workers from the camp for nearly a week